Klarna Logo

 Many workplaces expose workers to materials and substances that can cause ill health.
 These harmful substances could be anything from dusts and gases that are breathed in to liquids and gels that come into contact with eyes and skin.

-The dangers of coming into contact with these materials can be immediate, causing dizziness or stinging eyes, or lead to long-term damage and diseases like cancer.
+The dangers of coming into contact with these materials can be immediate, causing dizziness or stinging eyes, or can lead to long-term damage and diseases like cancer.

 To protect workers and reduce their exposure, regulations mandate the use of Respiratory Protective Equipment (RPE) such as respirators and half masks.
 Let’s take a look at how these devices work…